 He raked a hand at the back of his head self-consciously.
 'I take it you've heard already, from Arthur.'

-Morgana punched him playfully in his shoulder, breaking the invisible barrier of contact.
+Morgana grinned and nudged him playfully in his shoulder, breaking the barrier of contact.
 His laughter was clear and untroubled.

-'So you're keeping it?'
+'So how long will you be working for him?'
 Morgana asked, as light as possible.
 He nodded, searching for her reaction.

 Merlin stepped closer and the electrostatic tension between them doubled.
 Both stared at each other for an unknown while.
 The feelings, and everything that had happened between them came flooding down, threatening to drown her like a tidal wave.
 And all of a sudden, he was closer again, so unbearably close, not close enough.

-Merlin took her hand in his, brought his forehead to rest against the inside of her wrist.
+Merlin leaned at the bed, took her hand in his, resting on the edge of the bed.
 His skin was hot compared to hers, and her pulse trembled in his hand.
-He breathed,
+He breathed out.

-'I am so, so sorry, for what I said.'
+'I am so, so sorry, for what I said last time.'

 'Don't-' Morgana stopped him with a hand on his lips.
 'I have come to accept this.
 What I am.
 I know that there are things I see that are not real.
 You made me face it.'

-He tried to speak again, but she needed to finish.
+He tried to speak again, but she beat him to it.
 'I can cope with it now.
-Don't feel pity for me...
+Please don't pity me...
 I'm fine.
 I really am.'